 A Timed Text Flip action is part of the Timed Text group.
-It is executed by the Timed Text Service.
-The Timed Text action is executed by the Timed Text service.
+The Timed Text action is executed by the Timed Text Service.
 The Timed Text Flip action automates caption file-type conversions, extracts caption data from media with embedded captions, creates subtitle overlay graphics, and manipulates the timecode of caption data to match media.